ybelogubov/momo-store-infrastructure/README.md

 # momo-store-infra
-Repository contains files reqiered for deployment of a managed Kubernetes cluster on Yandex Cloud platform.
+Repository contains files required for deployment of a managed Kubernetes cluster on Yandex Cloud platform.
 Please note, project was developed and supposed to be initiated in GitLab infrastructure.

 [Main repo with project description](https://github.com/ybelogubov/momo-store)